QubitPi/hashistack/docs/docs/sonatype-nexus-repository/index.md

 Deploying Sonatype Nexus Repository
 ===================================

-hashicorp-aws deploys [Sonatype Nexus Repository] in the following way:
+hashistack deploys [Sonatype Nexus Repository] in the following way:

 - Deploys [Sonatype Nexus Repository] in **HTTP** mode
 - Deploys a reverse proxy Nginx in front of the [Sonatype Nexus Repository] in the same EC2 to redirect all HTTPS